abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 ### Chapter 1: Reliable, Scalable, and Maintainable Applications

-* Many applications are data-intensive and not compute intensive, meaning the biggest problems are usually the amount of data, the complexity of data, and the speed at which it is changing.
+* Many applications are data-intensive and not compute-intensive, meaning the biggest problems are usually the amount of data, the complexity of data, and the speed at which it is changing.

 #### Thinking About Data Systems

 * No single tool can meet all data processing and storage needs.
-Instead work is broken down into tasks that can be performed efficiently on a single tool, and application code stitches those tools together.
+Instead, work is broken down into tasks that can be performed efficiently on a single tool, and application code stitches those tools together.
 * When you create an API in front of several tools, you have created a new, special-purpose data system from smaller, general-purpose components.
-* This book focuses on three main concerns: reliability, scalability, and maintainability.
+* This chapter focuses on three main concerns: reliability, scalability, and maintainability.

 #### Reliability